Estimated reading time: 5 minutes

 The program covers insurance billing, bookkeeping, patient scheduling, and other administrative tasks.
 It teaches students about the human body, structure, and body systems.

 You’ll also learn skills for working directly with patients.
 This includes specimen collection, infection control, injections, patient prep, and sterilization methods.

 You’ll need a strong understanding of medical terminology.
 This helps you when working directly with patients.
 It helps you better understand the instructions that the nurses and doctors give you.

-The medical terminology is also important while charting patient information and handling medical billing.
+Medical terminology is also important while charting patient information and handling medical billing.

 Medical assistants work in a variety of health care settings.
-The most common location is in a physician’s office.
+The most common location is a physician’s office.
 Hospitals also serve as an employer for medical assistants.

 Duties often change each day.
 Medical assistants might spend large parts of the day on their feet and moving to different exam rooms.